HEnquist/camilladsp/README.md

   * A second order allpass filter for a given frequency with a steepness given by the Q-value.
 * LinkwitzTransform
   * A Linkwitz transform to change a speaker with resonance frequency ```freq_act``` and Q-value ```q_act```, to a new resonance frequency ```freq_target``` and Q-value ```q_target```.

+Other types such as Linkwitz-Riley crossovers can be built by combining several Biquads.
+[See the separate readme for more filter functions.](./filterfunctions.md)

 ### Dither
 The "Dither" filter should only be added at the very end of the pipeline for each channel, and adds noise shaped dither to the output.
 This is intended for 16-bit output, but can be used also for higher bit depth if desired.
 There are several types, and the parameter "bits" sets the target bit depth.
 This should match the bit depth of the playback device.
 Example: